 Sailors and fishermen prayed to him for the health of their souls and a safe voyage.
 On the other hand, wealthy sailors took this one step further and sacrificed horses to Poseidon for a safe voyage.

-According to the tablets found in Pylos, it is claimed that Poseidon was a more prestigious god than Zeus during the Mycenaean period.
+According to the tablets found in Pylos, it is claimed Poseidon was a more prestigious god than Zeus during the Mycenaean period.
 However, when we came to the classical period, things changed, Poseidon lost his reputation for some reason and fell behind Zeus.

 Homer called Poseidon the earthshaker.
 This may be a very understandable name for geography like Greece where earthquakes are experienced a lot.